-A person is considered to have had a possible rabies exposure if he or she21
+A person is considered to have had a possible rabies exposure if the person $^{21}\,$

-- was bitten by a skunk, fox, coyote, raccoon, or bat that either has tested positive for rabies or is not available for rabies testing, - was bitten by a dog, cat, or ferret that is unavailable for testing or a 10-day observation period, - had contact with a bat, or a bat is found in an enclosed setting with a person who may not have been fully aware of its presence (eg, an infant or a person who is sleeping or intoxicated).
+- was bitten by a skunk, fox, coyote, raccoon, or bat that either has tested positive for rabies or is not available for rabies testing, - was bitten by a dog, cat, or ferret that is unavailable for testing or a 10-day observation period (consider the health and appearance of the animal, circumstances surrounding the bite, and rabies surveillance data for the area), or - had contact with a bat, or a bat is found in an enclosed setting with a person who may not have been fully aware of its presence (eg, an infant or a person who is sleeping or intoxicated).

-Immediately report suspected rabies or exposure to rabies by calling 866-692-3641.
+Immediately report patients with suspected rabies or exposure to rabies by calling 866-692-3641.
+For suspected rabid animals, call 311.